mohitraj2k23/-Task-retries-conceptual-understanding/README.md

 ## 1. What is a Task Retry?

 When a Celery task fails (throws an error), instead of just giving up, Celery can **try running it again**.
-This is called a **retry**.
+This is called a **retry**. or

-Think of it like this:
+Task retry is the process of automatically re-executing a failed task after a certain delay.

-- You send a message to someone.
+# Instead of failing immediately, the system:
-- They do not respond.
+- Detects failure
-- Instead of never trying again, you wait a bit and send the message again.
+- Waits for a specific time

-That is exactly what a task retry does — it gives the task another chance to succeed.
+- Retries the task

 ---